Jelleas/CheckPy/docs/intro.rst

     test.test = testMethod

 So what's going on here?
 Python doesn't support multi statement lambda functions.
-This means that if you want to use multiple statements, you have to resort back to named functions, i.e.
+This means that if you want to use multiple statements, you have to resort to named functions, i.e.
 ``testMethod()``, and then bind this named function to the respective method of the ``Test`` instance.
 You can put the above test method in a single statement lambda function, but readability will suffer from it.
 Especially once we move on to some more complex test methods.